MSRConnections/Azure-training-course/Content/Storage/Azure Storage HOL.md

     _Viewing blob containers_

 The storage account currently has no containers.
 Before you create a blob, you must create a container to store it in.
-While you can create containers in the Azure Portal, you cannot create blobs.
-In Exercise 2, you will use the [Microsoft Azure Storage Explorer](http://storageexplorer.com/) to create both.
+You can create containers and upload blobs in the Azure Portal, or you can use external tools that offer additional features that the portal does not.
+In Exercise 2, you will use the cross-platform [Microsoft Azure Storage Explorer](http://storageexplorer.com/) to create containers and upload blobs.

 <a name="#Exercise2"></a>
 ## Exercise 2: Use Storage Explorer to create a container and upload blobs ##